 Dream of being an author, or a travel writer, however, in reality, an overworked translator and sporadic blogger.
 Born in the Netherlands, raised in the Middle East and “educated” in London.

 I left the rat race of London in 2004 (after 10 long years working for IT firms & banks in the City) for a long sojourn in Sri Lanka with a view to further travels only to be caught up in the huge tsunami on Boxing day 2004 and my heart wasn’t really able to leave the island since.
 This blog details my life as an expat in Sri Lanka and talks about food too.
 I moved back to the Netherlands in 2017 to spend the majority of my time in Europe (travelling remains an addiction) and had a break from blogging but expect to start up regularly again soon.
 Any ideas for content welcomed.
 My days see me working a translator so expect advice, info and grievances about that too.

-- Large translation work has included software, legal contracts, legislative and regulatory texts, financial and business reports, annual reports, technical manuals, medical documentation (specifically EC documentation, SmPCs, ICFs etc.), one psychology book and IT documents.
-I also localise websites, iOS and Android apps and have been doing SEO keyword and Google Adwords localisation as well.
-Other special interests are travel, food and drink, and alternative medicine (ayurveda).
+- Large translation work has included software, legal contracts, legislative and regulatory texts, financial and business reports, annual reports, medical documentation (specifically EC documentation, SmPCs, ICFs etc.), one psychology book, technical manuals and IT documents.
+I also localise websites, iOS and Android apps and have done a lot of SEO keyword and Google Adwords localisation as well.
+Other special interests are travel, food (currently into keto and intermittent fasting) and drink, and alternative medicine (ayurveda).

-Besides translation and writing, my passions are travelling, food and health (alternative medicine), and dogs (I have three).
-I support various charities and did one and half years voluntary work after the 2004 tsunami in Sri Lanka.
+Besides translation and writing, I am always looking to plan my next trip.
+I support various charities and did one and a half years voluntary work after the 2004 tsunami in Sri Lanka.